What to Avoid During your Home Purchase

-Don't get a new career.
-Your recent work history should show consistency.
-Getting a new career before you apply for a mortgage loan may not jeopardize your approval at all.
-However, if you switch careers before approval, your loan process could fail or be stalled.
+Don't get a new job.
+Your recent career history should show consistency.
+Getting a new career before you apply for a loan may not compromise your approval at all.
+But for some, changing jobs during the mortgage loan application process may raise concern and affect your approval.

-Don't take your accounts to a new bank or move around your money.
-Your lending institution will ask for recent bank statements of accounts in your name: savings, checking, money market, and other liquid assets.
-Your lending institution looks for a steady rise and fall of your money over the month, in the interest of avoiding fraud.
-No matter the reason, switching banks or moving money from one account to another can raise a red flag with your lender and slow down your approval process.
+Don't switch banks or move finances around in your accounts.
+Bank statements from recent months for accounts in your name (checking, savings, money market, and other accounts) will be studied as the lending institution considers your approval.
+The lender looks for a consistent flow of your money each pay period, in the interest of avoiding fraud.
+No matter the purpose, changing banks or moving money from one account to another can raise a red flag with your lender and slow your loan process.

 Integrated Financial Solutions, LLC